 -1

-These web pages include examples of a priori planned orthogonal contrasts for three- and five-level single factors, examples for three- and four-level factors in cross-factored designs, including contrast-by-contrast interactions, and an example of contrasts for a randomized block.
+These web pages include examples of balanced orthogonal contrasts for a priori planned comparisons amongst three- and five-level single factors, examples for three- and four-level factors in cross-factored designs, including contrast-by-contrast interactions, an example of contrasts for a one-factor randomized block and an example for a two-factor randomized block, and an example of contrasts for a three-factor split plot.
+Click here for the suite of commands in R (freeware statistical package, R Development Core Team 2010) that will analyze each of the example datasets.

 __________________